DouglasFreshHabian/H0stnam3/README.md

   -a, --about              Show the rules for creating a valid hostname.
   -b, --banner		   Display the ascii banner.
 ```
-### To Better Understand the Rules On Linux Hostname Creation
+### To Better Understand the Rules On Linux Hostname Creation:📐
 ```bash
    ./hostname.sh --about